Grantparton/in-memory-filesystem/README.md

 design might interact with them.
 Walking a subtree with some kind of function would be relatively easy to implement because of how lightweight it is to navigate the inode index, making a utility like `tree` pretty interesting to implement recursively.
-Adding sym/hardlinks would be a harder one because of the same reasons that copying directories is hard: dealing with a shifting table as a whole is an involved process.
-But one thing I would definitely look towards is adding a reference count to each node & only garbage collecting that node once the reference count is zero, which would be incremented on link creation.

 Adding permissions & groups also sounds simple to implement but would require thought that is relatively unrelated to the file system itself: we could create new classes for both users and groups which implement permissions as umasks, once again similar to how Unix handles this.
 From there, we could just instantiate one of these upon file system creation and add new commands for: switching users, creating users, creating groups, adding users to groups.
 I didn't want to work on this extension because it had less to do directly with the file system itself.

 The last extension was streaming file contents: I think a deep dive on this would itself be an entire project depending on how far down the rabbit hole you go.
 It would be interesting to start implementing a virtual hard disk with garbage collection and memory allocation, as well as